Please Like Me: Creation

 Please Like Me was chiefly written by Josh Thomas, who also played the main character, Josh.
 Most episodes were directed by Matthew Saville.
 Thomas and producer Todd Abbott developed the series together for four years.
 They held a series of consultation meetings with the Australian Broadcasting Corporation.
 Abbott was careful to pitch the series as a drama rather than a sitcom.
 It portrays a set of circumstances that could happen to a young person but has humorous themes.
 Thomas envisioned an original show, something he had not seen on television before.
 The actor, also a known comedian in Australia, wanted honesty in the script and wrote the comedy with that in mind.
 He also wanted the actors to not intentionally react to the scripted jokes.

 In January 2013, The West Australian reported that Please Like Me would air on ABC2.
 The show had been meant to air on ABC1, but it was decided that the show would be better suited to the digital channel ABC2.
 The broadcaster stated that the show is aimed at a younger demographic more appropriate for ABC2, while ABC1 caters to all ages.
 The move was criticised because it was believed to be the result of the Australian Broadcasting Corporation viewing the show's content as "too gay" for their primary channel.
 The series begins with Josh realising that he is gay and his mother attempting suicide with an overdose of Panadol.

 In September 2013, ABC1 started running the series on Wednesday nights (10pm), six months after its original ABC2 run.

 It was announced in July 2013 that the series would air in the United States as part of the launch programming of Pivot, a new digital cable and satellite television channel which released the first episode of the series online prior to its screening on the channel.
-It will also offer the series as part of its video on demand service.
+It would also offer the series as part of its video on demand service.
 Pivot also launched a social media website "pleaselikeme.org" for viewers to share personal experiences about breaking stigma and fear of being unliked, in relation to the series.

 On 26 July 2013, it was announced that ABC and Pivot had commissioned a second season of the show consisting of ten episodes.
 The season debuted in its American territory first from 8 August 2014.
 Producers also added a host of new regular characters to the cast.
 On 12 July 2014, it was announced that the networking partnership had renewed Please Like Me for a third series also comprising ten episodes.
 On 7 July 2016, the series was renewed for a fourth season consisting of six episodes.
-On 2 February 2017, it was announced that season 4 was the final season for the series.
+On 2 February 2017, it was announced that season 4 would conclude the series.